mavryk-network/flexmasa/src/doc/mini-net.md

 ## Smart Optimistic Rollups

-Flexmasa automates several steps involved in originating a [smart optimistic rollup](https://protocol.mavryk.org/alpha/smart_rollups.html).
-For a quick start, the command `flexmasa mini-network --smart-rollup` will start the mini-network sandbox with a default transaction smart rollup using the [tx-kernel](https://gitlab.com/tezos/kernel).
+MavBox automates several steps involved in originating a [smart optimistic rollup](https://protocol.mavryk.org/alpha/smart_rollups.html).
+For a quick start, the command `mavbox mini-network --smart-rollup` will start the mini-network sandbox with a default transaction smart rollup using the [tx-kernel](https://gitlab.com/tezos/kernel).
 A smart-rollup-node in **operator** mode will begin progressing the rollup.
 This assumes the mavkit